 They can also help you elaborate your choices and come to a decision on what to do next.

 At a future point, you can consider seeing a marriage counselor, and seeking therapy for infidelity as a couple, for getting over an affair together.

 Both you and your husband agree that you wish to work on the marriage and restore trust.
 This must be an entirely mutual decision, as rebuilding the relationship is a long road, and it takes both of you traveling together for this to be successful.

 This is another step where you want to enlist the expert skills of a therapist to help you communicate productively.
 How do you start coping with an affair?

 What might they have been missing in the relationship?
 Can they identify concrete problems?
-What can you both point as the areas that you need to work on?
+What can you both point to as the areas that you need to work on?